 Instant Pot Chicken Cacciatore Recipe

-- Cube chicken and add into your Instant Pot.
+- Pour half jar of spaghetti sauce on bottom of pot.
+Cube chicken into small bite size pieces and add into your Instant Pot.

-- Pour spaghetti sauce over that.
-Add 1/2 c. water into your jar, put on top and shake to get remaining sauce out of jar.
-Pour on top of chicken.
+- Pour rest of spaghetti sauce over that.
+Add 1/2 c. water into your spaghetti sauce jar, put on lid and shake to get remaining sauce out of jar.
+Pour this liquid on top of chicken.

 - Cut bell peppers and onion into strips (thicker if you want them firmer when done, thinner if you want them really soft).
 Add into your pressure cooker.